Huygraf/Object-Detection/README.md

 1.
    ** If you install from Github, clone the repository:
    # Open Command Promt (Windows) /  Terminal (macOS/Linux)
-   Direct to the path where you want to store application Then insert these code respectively:
+   Direct to the path where you want to store application.
+   Then insert these code respectively:

    "git clone https://github.com/Huygraf/Object-Detection.git"